oksana-makarova/CS205-QuantumSimulations/docs/index.md

 We decided to implement our project using **MATLAB** since it's excellent at handling matrix operations and allows us to capture physics of the problem.
 There are existing **Python libraries** for quantum simulations, such as [QuTiP](http://qutip.org/), and even cloud solutions that provide access to both classical and quantum simulators (check out amazing infrastructure that's provided by [IBM Q](https://www.ibm.com/quantum-computing/)).
 However, unlike Python, **MATLAB explicitly supports parallelization and accelerated computing with its own built-in librariesand hyperoptimized black-box functions**, so we think that MATLAB has more potential for fast computation of large systems.
 Additionally, [QuTiP relies on solving differential equations at different time points instead of solving eigenvalue problem](http://qutip.org/docs/3.1.0/guide/dynamics/dynamics-master.html), which makes it cubersome to simulate long-time system dyanmics, unlike in our solution where we can obtain system state at any time point with simple matrix multiplication.

-In the process of writing code that simulates a quantum system, we explored different functionalities of MATLAB Parallelization Toolbox and put together a basic guide to it, so that other quantum reasearchers can build their own custom solution.
+In the process of writing code that simulates a quantum system, we explored different functionalities of MATLAB Parallelization Toolbox and put together a [basic guide](https://oksana-makarova.github.io/CS205-QuantumSimulations/matlab_guide), so that other quantum reasearchers can build their own custom solution.

 Follow the links below for more detailed description